 The College places considerable reliance on continued government funding through the ESFA.
-In 2020/21, 99% of the College's revenue was ultimately public funded and this level of requirement is expected to continue.
-The Covid-19 pandemic has placed stress on finances, despite increased funding in certain areas.
+In 2021/22, 99% of the College's revenue was ultimately public funded and this level of requirement is expected to continue.
+The College has focused on increasing recruitment.
+The cost of living crisis has placed considerable strain on finances across the sector.